polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

     --8<-- 'code/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes/key-sr25519-1.html'

     Note the Sr25519 public key for the account (SS58 format).
-This key will be used for producing blocks with `aura`.
+This key will be used for producing blocks with Aura.
 In this example, the Sr25519 public key for the account is `5HMhkSHpD4XcibjbU9ZiGemLpnsTUzLsG5JhQJQEcxp3KJaW`.

 3. Use the generated secret phrase to derive keys using the Ed25519 signature scheme.
 Enter the same password you used in the previous step: